Cola-Pig1121/Cola-Pig1121/README.md

 ## About me
   * A student :student:
-  * Heavy cola drinker :coke:
+  * Heavy cola drinker :cola:
   * Love tossing technology 💻
   * Read books;lover of poetry 📖
   * good at scoccer ⚽: